Nabag77/alx-system_engineering-devops/0x00-shell_basics/README.md

 1st script lists all the content of the directory
-2nd script changes the directories to home directory 3rd script list the content of the directory in long format
+2nd script changes the directories to home directory 3rd script list the content of the directory in long format 4th script shows all files in the directory even the hidden ones